-- (B) Information of significant transaction within the investee company of which that has significant influence or control over the investee company, directly or indirectly: - (a) Financing provided to others: Please refer to Attachment 1. - (b) Endorsement/Guarantees provided to others: None. - (c) Securities held at the end of the period: None - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - (e) Acquisition of individual property with amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (f) Disposal of individual property with amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (g) Related party transaction for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock: Please refer to Attachment 4. - (h) Receivables from related parties with amount exceeding NT\$100 million or 20 percent ofcapital stock: None. - (i) Derivatives transactions: None.

-(3) Investment in Mainland China

-- (A) Investee company name, main businesses and products, total amount of capital, investment method, accumulated inflow and outflow of investments from Taiwan, percentage of ownership, investment profit and loss, carry amount of investment at the end of the period, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 7. - (B) Directly or indirectly significant transactions with investee in Mainland China through third regions: - (a) The amount and percentage of goods sold and the closing balance and percentage of the related receivables for the year ended 2022: - (I) The sales amount between the Company and ShangHai HOWTEH International Trading Inc. was NT\$42,822 thousand, which accounts for 1.68% of the net sales of the Company's parent company only financial statements. - (II) The accounts receivable between the Company and ShangHai HOWTEH International Trading Inc. was NT\$4,783 thousand, which accounts for 0.62% of the accounts receivable of the Company's parent company only financial statements.
+- (c) Securities held at the end of the period: None - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock: None. - (e) Acquisition of individual property with amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (f) Disposal of individual property with amount exceeding NT\$300 million or 20 percent of the capital stock: None. - (g) Related party transaction for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock: Please refer to Attachment 4. - (h) Receivables from related parties with amount exceeding NT\$100 million or 20 percent of capital stock: None. - (i) Derivatives transactions: None. - (3) Investment in Mainland China - (A) Investee company name, main businesses and products, total amount of capital, investment method, accumulated inflow and outflow of investments from Taiwan, percentage of ownership, investment profit and loss, carry amount of investment at the end of the period, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 7. - (B) Directly or indirectly significant transactions with investee in Mainland China through third regions: - (a) The amount and percentage of goods sold and the closing balance and percentage of the related receivables for the year ended 2023 : - (I) The sales amount between the Company and ShangHai HOWTEH International Trading Inc. was NT\$39,254 thousand, which accounts for 1.77% of the net sales of the Company's parent company only financial statements. - (II) The accounts receivable between the Company and ShangHai HOWTEH International Trading Inc. was NT\$3,559 thousand, which accounts for 0.50% of the accounts receivable of the Company's parent company only financial statements. - (III) The sales amount between the Company and ShenZhen HOWTEH Technology Co., Ltd. was NT\$33,999 thousand, which accounts for 1.53% of the net sales of the Company's parent company only financial statements.